abhisheku1/azure-powershell/src/MachineLearningServices/docs/New-AzMlWorkspaceOnlineEndpointKey.md

 BODY <IRegenerateEndpointKeysRequest>: .
-  - `KeyType <KeyType>`: Specification for which type of key to generate.
+  - `KeyType <KeyType>`: [Required] Specification for which type of key to generate.
 Primary or Secondary.
   - `[KeyValue <String>]`: The value the key is set to.

 INPUTOBJECT <IMachineLearningWorkspacesIdentity>: Identity Parameter